A Novel Framework for Uncertainty-Driven Adaptive Exploration

 Finally, for interest, we also create an agent that uses Noisy Nets~\cite{fortunato2018noisy} to perturb the actor's network and achieve more efficient exploration.
 We compare against this {\em TD3+Noisy Nets} agent, since Noisy Nets is a popular choice for exploring robotic domains.
 Note that Noisy Nets does not utilize any definition of uncertainty---it is just an ``improved'' TD3 agent in terms of exploration.

-We conduct our experiments in standard MuJoCo domains, provided by~\cite{towers2024gymnasium}.
-Specifically, we used the five domains considered as the most difficult ones according to the official documentation.\footnote{\url{https://gymnasium.farama.org/environments/mujoco/}} In these domains, the agent needs to explore in the continuous multidimensional action space to find the best policy.
+We first conducted experiments in standard MuJoCo domains~\cite{towers2024gymnasium}.
+Specifically, we used the five domains considered the most difficult according to the official documentation.\footnote{\url{https://gymnasium.farama.org/environments/mujoco/} .
+We did not use~\cite{gymnasium_robotics2023github} since its domains do not have the ``early termination'' condition.} Such domains do not satisfy Definition~\ref{def:game}.
+However, the ADEU agents still achieve (as later described) superior performance against their opponents.
+In these domains, the agent should explore the {\em continuous multidimensional action space} to find the best policy.
 A dense reward function is used to describe these robotic tasks.
 However, ADEU can also be used in environments with a sparse reward function, when using appropriate uncertainty-measuring mechanisms e.g.,~\cite{Badia2020NeverGiveUp, nikolov2018informationdirected}.
-Note that we did not use~\cite{gymnasium_robotics2023github} since their domains do not have the early termination condition.

 Table~\ref{tab:results} presents agents' performance in terms of mean and max episodic accumulated reward in the aforementioned domains.
-These mean and max values were calculated over $15$ runs (seeds), via the process described in Section~\ref{sec:motivatio_example_results}.
-We mark in bold the best-performing algorithms in terms of mean episodic reward within each domain---an algorithm is considered to be ``best-performing'' if its mean episodic reward reaches at least $95\%$ of the highest mean episodic reward accumulated in the domain.
+These mean and maximum values were calculated over $15$ runs (seeds), via the process described in the motivation example.
+We present both maximum and mean reward to track both the best performance of an algorithm and an indication of the time required to reach convergence.
+We mark in bold the best-performing algorithms in terms of mean episodic reward within each domain---an algorithm is considered to be ``best-performing'' if its mean episodic reward reaches at least $90\%$ of the highest mean episodic reward accumulated in the domain.